matthewlimka/ecommerce-web-app/README.md

 # ShoppersGate - E-Commerce Web App

 ShoppersGate is a simple e-commerce web application built using Spring Boot and React.
-This is meant to be a personal project to integrate various technologies and software development practices into a full-stack web app built with Spring Boot and React.

 ## Project Details